moecasts/svgfmt/README.md

 ### Color Processing

-- **Single Color Unification**: Detects and unifies SVG elements with a single color
+- **Single Color Optimization**: Automatically converts single-color SVGs to use `currentColor` for CSS color inheritance
-- **Color Removal**: Removes fixed color values to inherit parent element color
+- **Color Removal**: Removes fixed color values from single-color icons
 - **Opacity Handling**: Removes unnecessary opacity attributes

+**Note**: This tool is designed for **single-color icons only**.
+Multi-color SVGs will be converted to single-color during the path tracing process, as the tool converts SVG to PNG and back to SVG, which loses color information.

 ### Path Optimization